papple23g/file-linker/README.md

 ## Known Issues

-- The extension requires Everything to be running.
+- On Windows, the extension requires Everything to be running.
 If it's not, a helpful error message will guide you to install it.
+- On macOS, search results depend on your Spotlight index.
+If a file isn't found, ensure it's in a location indexed by Spotlight.

 ## Release Notes

+### 1.1.0 (Planned)

+- Added support for macOS using the native Spotlight search (`mdfind`).
+- The extension is now cross-platform.

 ### 1.0.0

 - Initial release of File Linker.
-- Hover and click functionality for opening files.
+- Hover and click functionality for opening files on Windows.
 - Bundled Everything CLI for seamless integration.

 ## Contributing